AGlass0fMilk/mbed-mcuboot-demo/README.md

 For example, you can configure `target.printf_lib` to `minimal-printf` rather than `std` to use a reduced-feature-set version of `printf`.

 You can also entirely disable logging output by setting `mbed-trace.enable` to `false`.
 You can also eliminate the stdio console entirely (TODO - explain how to do this).

+## Troubleshooting

+When troubleshooting, it is best to enable bootloader logging by setting `mbed-trace.enable` and `mcuboot.enable-logging` to `true` in your mbed_app.json configuration.

+### Swap boots fail with message "Cannot upgrade: slots have non-compatible sectors"

+The best way to debug this issue is to step debug the bootloader while your MCU is booting.
+Particularly, pay attention to [the `boot_slots_compatible` function](https://github.com/mcu-tools/mcuboot/blob/f7319e61fbcaaf3ed50c3c194743a7be04572905/boot/bootutil/src/swap_scratch.c#L169-L176) in MCUboot's sources.

+A common issue here is that your configuration does not allow enough boot image sectors to be allocated.
+At startup, MCUboot iterates through the image slots and maps out their sectors, ie: it loops through your image slots and detects the erase size of each sector throughout, storing the results in an array.

+If the array is not large enough to store information about all the sectors in one of your devices, you may encounter this issue and update swaps will fail.

+An example of when this might happen:

+Let's say during development you were using a flash chip that had erase sectors that were 4kB in size.
+Your slot size was 1MB, so you set your maximum image sectors to 256.
+Later on, to accomodate developing product requirements, the hardware team switched to providing an SD card for external non-volatile memory storage.
+The SD card has erase sectors of 512 bytes.

+Now there is a problem!
+You only allocate 256 sector info structures in MCUboot's arrays, but your new external (SD card) flash has 1MB/512 = 2048 sectors!

+Since MCUboot cannot store information about all the sectors on your external flash now, the swap update will fail.

+Whenever you change flash you must check if your `mcuboot.max-img-sectors` parameter must be updated.
+In this case, you can solve the issue by changing this parameter from 256 to 2048.

+**Note:** Also make sure to adjust the `-M` parameter you using when signing your binaries with `imgtool`!
+The `-M` parameter specifies the maximum number of image sectors.